Bill Pilczuk

 He served as an assistant coach for the Tigers swim team from 1997 to 2003, during which the Auburn men's team won their first-ever NCAA team championship in 1997, and the men's and women's teams won additional NCAA team championships in 2003.
 Pilczuk was the National Sprint coach and National Youth coach for Great Britain from 2003 to 2008, and was a coach on several international teams including the 2007 FINA World Championships LCM, Junior World Championships, European Championships, European Juniors, Australian Age-Group Championships, and the FINA World Cups.
 From 2008 to 2013, Pilczuk worked with individual swimmers, club teams, camps and clinics, including several 2012 Olympic team members.
 From August 2013, coached at the Savannah College of Art and Design, where he became Head Coach in April of the 2014-2015 swim season.
 The SCAD Bees won their first NAIA Championship in 6 years in 2016, earning Pilczuk the NAIA Women's Coach of the Year honors.
 He went on to win 3 of the next 4 NAIA women's titles.
-In March of 2020, after winning his 4th title, the program was put on pause due to Covid, and did not resume until 2022.
-With 2 classes of recruits missing, the team started a rebuilding year, but after the graduation of the final class pre-Covid, Pilczuk retired from coaching and moved into the private sector as a corporate ergonomist for aviation.
+In March of 2020, after winning his 4th title, the program was put on pause due to Covid and he now works in ergonomics.